GeorgeAzma/silk-engine/README.md

 ## Renderer Technical Details
 - 2D primitives/shapes are rendered using a single shader for efficiency
 - Font SDF is generated in compute shader using bezier curves directly (in 10ms for 96 chars on GTX 1060)
+- Uses WGPU for rendering, might switch to vulkano if performance demands it, but probably not